 Even Financial Advisors have had to change their focus:

 Just when things looked like they were calming down… how shall I put this?

-We’ve seen fire and we’ve seen rain.
-We’ve seen sunny days we thought would never end.
+They’ve seen fire and we’ve seen rain.
+They’ve seen sunny days they thought would never end.

 But then, the fires flared up again.
-Then we got new fires; including in the local (industrial) suburb of Beard.
+Then they got new fires; including in Canberra’s industrial suburb of Beard.
 They’re calling it the Beard Fire.

-An especial tribute to the firefighters working tirelessly and in great danger to themselves to help in this time of disaster; and to Captain Ian McBeth, First Officer Paul Hudson and Flight Engineer Rick DeMorgan, Jr; the three American men who came to our country to fight a fire that was never their problem in the first place, and who will never go home.
+An especial tribute to the firefighters working tirelessly and in great danger to themselves to help in this time of disaster; and to Captain Ian McBeth, First Officer Paul Hudson and Flight Engineer Rick DeMorgan, Jr; the three American men who went to Australia to fight a fire that was never their problem in the first place, and who will never go home.

 Just go to the Canberra subreddit.
-We deal with things with humour and aplomb in Australia.
+They deal with things with humour and aplomb in Australia.
 Which is actually kind of gross if you know what plombs are.